Does anxiety keep knocking on the door of your life and have you tried opening the door?

 The duration of therapy, regardless of model used, can be anything from a minimum of six one hour sessions to more than twenty!
 The willingness to engage and the severity of symptoms will determine largely the level of attainment and value.
 Both client and therapist will know when the duration between sessions can be increased – and ultimately ended, with a caveat of ensuring ad-hoc sessions can be made available in the case of re-emergence of symptoms deemed unmanageable by the individual.

-For more on the methods I share with my clients, do drop by my other blogs, or subscribe for updates.
+For more on the methods I share with my clients, do drop by my other blog posts, or subscribe for updates.